 As businesses continue to grow, the need for streamlining and effectively managing their IT operations becomes paramount.
 With teams spread all over the globe, organizations have to respond to technical challenges, track their asset locations, and respond to customer requests promptly.
 They must continue to drive the business forward through key IT investments — particularly when it comes to delivering IT services to their customers and employees.

-This is where ITSM comes into the picture.
+This is where IT Service Management (ITSM) comes into the picture.
 By continuing to support your organization’s technology needs, IT service management helps you position your business better for long-term success.
 Implementing the right ITSM processes and tools promises many helpful outcomes including improved client and employee experience, cost optimization, integrated IT infrastructure, risk mitigation, and operational efficiencies.

 Now, let’s delve deeper to understand what ITSM is, different ITSM processes, and the benefits it brings to your organization.